...

 Counseling and therapy can play a crucial role in helping children adjust to school changes during and after divorce:

 Many children benefit from counseling or therapy sessions to address the emotional challenges they face.
-These professionals can provide tools and coping strategies to navigate the transition effectively.
+Moreover, these professionals can provide valuable tools and coping strategies, helping children navigate the transition more effectively and build resilience during this time of change.

 Financial Considerations